 At the other extreme, in cases where new partners are to contribute valuable services in exchange for their share of the partnership’s earnings and where the business does not contain a significant amount of capital assets, the formation of a family partnership does not constitute a gift.

 Transfers by and to corporations are often forms of indirect gifts.
 Technically, the gift tax is not imposed upon corporations.
 But transfers by or to a corporation are often considered to be made by or to corporate stockholders.
-The regulations state that if a corporation makes a transfer to an individual for inadequate consideration, the difference between the value of the money or other property transferred and the consideration paid is a gift to the transferee from the corporation’s stockholders.
+The regulations state that if a corporation makes a transfer to an individual for inadequate consideration, the difference between the value of the money or other property transferred and the consideration paid is a gift to the transferee from the corporation’s other shareholders.
 For example, a gratuitous transfer of property by a family-owned corporation to the father of the shareholders of a corporation could be treated as a gift from the children to their father.

 Generally, a transfer to a corporation for inadequate consideration is treated as a gift from the transferor to the corporation’s other shareholders.
 For example, a transfer of $120,000 by a father to a corporation owned equally by him and his three children is treated as a gift of $30,000 from the father to each of the three children.
 (The amount of such a gift is computed after subtracting the percentage of the gift equal to the percentage of the transferor’s ownership.)

-A double danger lies in corporate gifts.
-The IRS may argue that (1) in reality the corporation made a distribution taxable as a dividend to its stockholders and (2) that the shareholders in turn made a gift to the recipient of the transfer.
-Since any distribution from a corporation to a shareholder generally constitutes a dividend to the extent of corporate earnings and profits, the IRS could claim that a transfer was first a constructive dividend to the shareholders and then a constructive gift by them to the donee.
-For example, if a family-owned corporation sold property with a fair market value of $450,000 for $350,000 to the son of its shareholders, the transaction could be considered a $100,000 constructive dividend to the shareholder-parents, followed by a $100,000 constructive gift by them to their son.
+A double danger lies in corporate gift situations.
+For example, if a family-owned corporation sold property with a fair market value of $450,000 for $350,000 to the son of its shareholders, the IRS may argue that (1) the corporation has essentially made a taxable dividend distribution to its shareholders and (2) that the shareholders in turn made a gift to the recipient of the transfer.
+In other words, since any distribution from a corporation to a shareholder generally constitutes a dividend to the extent of corporate earnings and profits, the IRS could claim that a transfer was first a constructive dividend to the shareholders and then a constructive gift by them to the donee.
+Based on this analysis, the transaction could be considered to be a $100,000 constructive dividend to the shareholder-parents (the amount the son “underpaid” the corporation for the property), followed by a $100,000 constructive gift of that dividend to their son.

-Life insurance or life insurance premiums can be the subject of an indirect gift in three types of situations: (1) the purchase of a policy for another person’s benefit, (2) the assignment of an existing policy, and (3) payment of premiums.
+Life insurance or life insurance premiums can constitute n indirect gift in three types of situations: (1) the purchase of a policy for another person’s benefit, (2) the assignment of an existing policy, and (3) payment of premiums.
 (The first two of these three situations are discussed directly below.
 Premium payments are discussed in the property valuation section later in the chapter.)

 If an insured purchases a policy on his life and